 We all have struggles of one kind or another and their struggles matter even if mine seem so much larger.
 As a matter of fact, I would sometimes rather feel their pain than my own pain.

 I want to hear their stories.
 I need to hear their stories.
 We aren’t the only ones hurting and suffering from life’s shit storms.
-Other peoples suffer too.
+Other people suffer too.
 When we reciprocate and give back, we’re making some pretty significant deposits into our own karma bank.
 And we’re helping our healing.